 This need for ‘social prescribing’ is exacerbated by the possibility that patients might be unlikely to admit being lonely, says Subramanian.
 “There’s a stigma around being lonely.
 Some people feel that loneliness means there’s something wrong with them, that they’re not likeable.
 So we have to think about proactive questioning, and then help people connect with others in the way they need.”

-Subramanian saw an immediate need in the Parkinson’s disease community for online support groups – and has since collaborated with the Parkinson and Movement Disorder Alliance to help produce regular virtual support sessions for people in need.
+Subramanian saw an immediate need in Parkinson’s disease community for online support groups – and has since collaborated with Parkinson and Movement Disorder Alliance to help produce regular virtual support sessions for people in need.
 The sessions covering topics like physical therapy, mindfulness, yoga, and offering support and social involvement to people with Parkinson’s disease, have attracted hundreds of participants from around the world.

 Subramanian has also worked with Parkinson’s disease expert Dr Michael Okun to develop the ‘Parkinson’s Secrets Blog’, publishing regular instalments answering common questions, offering tips and seeking to keep members of the community engaged during Covid-19.